Parable of the barren fig tree: Church Fathers/Catholic/Eastern Orthodox interpretation

-The Church Fathers, and the Catholic Church subsequently, has interpreted this parable as Jesus Christ warning Christians that they must bear fruits after their conversion worthy of repentance or risk being condemned to Hell.
-God, in His mercy, repeatedly checks on believers to see if they have borne fruit worthy of their baptism and conversion.
+The Church Fathers, and the Catholic Church subsequently, have interpreted this parable as Jesus warning Christians that they must bear fruits after their conversion worthy of repentance or risk being condemned to Hell.
+God, in his mercy, repeatedly checks on believers to see if they have borne fruit worthy of their baptism and conversion.
 If someone who has been baptized and says they are Christian has not borne fruit, they are condemned.
 This verse was used during the Counter-Reformation to help support the belief of the Church that faith without works is dead.

 John McEvilly summarizes this interpretation, writing, "Our Lord had menaced them, that unless they did penance, and produced fruits worthy of penance (3:8), they would all perish.
 He illustrates their condition, and the punishment that ultimately awaits them, by the parable of the fig-tree.
 The fig-tree bore no fruit; neither did they perform good works; the owner waited patiently three years; so does God wait for them; the fig-tree having become utterly useless, is cut down; so shall they.
-“Three years.”
+"Three years."
 If the fig-tree after failing for two years, brings forth no fruit the third year, it never yields.
 This parable is accommodated by some Commentators to the Jewish synagogue.
 But, the illustration applies to all unrepenting sinners, whose final doom is represented by that of the fig-tree in the parable."

 Cornelius a Lapide gives the synagogue interpretation referred to above, writing, "In the letter the fig-tree represents the synagogue of the Jews, which God planted through Moses; to which Christ came by the Incarnation, to cultivate it by His preaching.
-Christ, therefore, is the keeper of the vine, that is, of the synagogue, to whom God said, “Cut it down, for now for three years in which Thou hast preached to it, I have looked for the fruit of faith and good works, and I find none, from the unbelief, perverseness, and malice of the Jews.”
+Christ, therefore, is the keeper of the vine, that is, of the synagogue, to whom God said, "Cut it down, for now for three years in which Thou hast preached to it, I have looked for the fruit of faith and good works, and I find none, from the unbelief, perverseness, and malice of the Jews."
 Christ intercedes for it, that the Father would allow Him to tend it by His preaching for one year more, or, at least, for half an one; and then, if it gave no fruit, it might be cut down.
-So it came to pass: for the Jews, in the fourth year of Christ’s preaching, at the Passover, adding sin to sin, and becoming more and more perverse, crucified Him; so that, a few years after, Titus was sent by God as His avenger, and took Jerusalem, and destroyed all Judæa."
+So it came to pass: for the Jews, in the fourth year of Christ's preaching, at the Passover, adding sin to sin, and becoming more and more perverse, crucified Him; so that, a few years after, Titus was sent by God as His avenger, and took Jerusalem, and destroyed all Judæa."

 Protestant interpretation

-In this parable, the owner is generally regarded as representing God the Father, who had a fig tree planted in his vineyard and came seeking fruit.
+In the Protestant interpretation of this parable, the owner is generally regarded as representing God the Father, who had a fig tree planted in his vineyard and came seeking fruit.
 The gardener (vinedresser) is Jesus.
 Fig trees were common trees and would rarely be planted in vineyards because the deep roots and large branches take much ground that would otherwise be used for the vines.